mheap/nexmo-developer/_documentation/en/meetings/overview.md

 * **Room**: the virtual space in which the video meeting takes place.
 * **Owner**: usually the creator of the room; this user has special admin capabilities.
 * **Chat**: space for sending written messages that are visible to all attendees in the room.
+* **Meeting Room ID**: the ``ID`` is a unique identifier for a room which is returned in the response.
 * **Guest URL**: meeting room URL used by the guest.
 * **Host URL**: meeting room URL with additional capabilities used by the session host.
 * **Session**: the duration in which there are participants present in the room, from the first participant to join, until the last to leave.
-* **Instant Room**: An instant room is created for a meeting happening now.
+* **Instant Room**: an instant room is created for a meeting happening now.
 This room lives for **ten (10) minutes** until the first participant joins the room.
 Once the last participant leaves the room, the room lives for ten more minutes, after which it is deleted.
-* **Long Term Room**: A long term room remains alive until expiration date (max five years).
+* **Long Term Room**: a long term room remains alive until expiration date (max five years).
 It is typically linked to a recurring meeting, person, or resource.
 It requires an expiration date (in UTC format), and has the option of automatically deleting the room ten minutes after the last participant leaves the room.
 Note that once a room that has been deleted, it will be set to `is_available` = false.